utopia-os/.github/profile/README.md

 We believe in maps as the perfect bridge between digital tools and real-life action.
 In our apps, maps serve as landing pages and central elements for connection and collaboration.

-Our success isn’t measured in clicks or likes—it’s measured in **real encounters**.
+Our success isn’t measured in clicks or likes — it’s measured in real encounters.
 We believe that nature and technology can complement each other symbiotically, as long as we confidently use their potential as tools rather than submitting ourselves to algorithms.